stocker88/nextjswebsite/_posts/finance-gurus.md

 Managing my own multi billion dollars book on Kerviel's ex trading desk.

-Building automated analytics for Bank of America's trading floor in London.
+Building automated trading for Bank of America in London.

 **One thing I learnt from my 15 years in investing?**